Silversword

-Silversword is a fantasy role-playing game created by Mario J. Gaida in 2010–11.
+Silversword is a fantasy role-playing game created by Mario J. Gaida.
 It was released for the iOS operating system on 13 January 2012 and is available for the Apple iPad and iPhone.

 Gaida modeled Silversword after the 1980s The Bard's Tale series of games, but provided a new storyline and plot.
 It retains the dungeon crawl character of the Bard's Tale series (first person party based play).
-It also integrates some of the mechanics of the original Dungeons & Dragons game, specifically, armor classes and the use of dice rolls (e.g., d20) to determine random factors within the game and will be instantly playable by anyone familiar with Ultima or Wizardry.
+It also integrates some of the mechanics of the original Dungeons & Dragons game, specifically, armor classes and the use of dice rolls (e.g., d20) to determine random factors within the game and is instantly playable by anyone familiar with Ultima or Wizardry.

 Frequently updated, the game now offers an expansion, German and French translations, and an online discussion forum with announcements, tips and cheats, feature requests, etc.

 Story

 The game takes place in the fantasy world of Tarnak, which is now running wild with dangerous monsters and bands of thieves since an evil presence began infecting the land.
 Players control a band of adventurers (created at the beginning or by using the party provided with the game) who use the Castle Cranbourgh as their base of operations at the outset.
 The adventurers' mission is to carve a path to the last free city in the land, Annsharbour, to lift the siege that has been placed on it.
 On the way, the party must explore various dungeons and towers while accomplishing tasks that stand in their way.
-After building your party's strength by leveling up, learning new spells, finding magical armor and weapons, etc., you reach the besieged city of Annsharbour and eventually find the evil Maruziel ruling the otherworldly Inferno.
+After building the party's strength by leveling up, learning new spells, finding magical armor and weapons, etc., the party goes to the besieged city of Annsharbour and eventually find the evil Maruziel ruling the otherworldly Inferno.

-An in-app purchase (Rise of the Dragons) allows your party to continue on to a new series of maps, monsters, and adventures as large and complex (if not more so) than the original game.
-In all, there are almost 70 maps to explore, map, and conquer, most with tricks, hints, chests, hidden features—or terrible traps or monsters.
+An in-app purchase ("Rise of the Dragons") allows the party to continue on to a new series of maps, monsters, and adventures as large and complex (if not more so) as the original game.
+In all, there are almost 70 maps to explore, map, and conquer, most with tricks, hints, chests, and hidden features like traps or monsters.